bolt/docs/source/nut.md

   --no-interaction -n Do not ask any interactive question.

 Available commands:
-  help             Displays help for a command info             Display phpinfo(). list             Lists commands cache cache:clear      Clear the cache database database:check   Check and repair/update the database. log log:clear        Clear (truncate) the activitylog. log:trim         Trim the activitylog to recent/important items only. nut nut:greet        Greet someone tests tests:run        Runs all available tests
+  browscap             Update our local browscap files. extensions           Lists all installed extensions, and whether they're enabled or disabled. help                 Displays help for a command info                 Display phpinfo(). list                 Lists commands cache cache:clear          Clear the cache config config:get           Get a value from config.yml. config:set           Set a value in config.yml. database database:check       Check the database for missing tables and/or columns. database:update      Repair and/or update the database. extensions extensions:disable   Disables an extension. extensions:enable    Enables an extension. log log:clear            Clear (truncate) the activitylog. log:trim             Trim the activitylog to recent/important items only. tests tests:run            Runs all available tests
 </pre>

 Run any of these commands, to perform their actions, like `php app/nut cache:clear`.